Thank you for supporting Redroad Outreach!

 "Many times they afflicted me from my youth, yet they have not prevailed against me" (Ps 129:2).

 Good Morning!
-Tuesday's blog was about listening with your eyes as you listen to others.
-Today, let's take a moment to ponder this in regards to listening to oneself.
+Last week's blog was about listening with your eyes while listening to others.
+Today, let's take a moment to ponder how to listen to oneself.
 What does this look like?
 Literally.

-For me, listening with my eyes is expressed through the acknowledgment and timely repsonse to personal needs.
-It can be something as simple as pouring myself a glass of water when I'm thirsty or taking a bathroom break when it's tempting to ignore my bladder's prompt, and continue to work.
-(I mention this because I've never met a survivor who hasn't, at one time or another, ignored her body's basic physical needs.)
-But it also requires me to acknowledge my God-given discernment.
-Intuition, you might say.
+For me, listening with my eyes is expressed through the acknowledgment and timely response to personal needs.
+It can be something as simple as pouring myself a glass of water when I'm thirsty or taking a bathroom break at my bladder's first prompting.
+(I mention this because I've never met a survivor who hasn't, at one time or another, ignored the physicals needs of her body.)
+But listening also requires me to acknowledge my God-given discernment; intuition, you might say.
 And this is where Christ nudges me to take risks.

 The key to "seeing" is to hold what we see before the Light.
-To ask God what He has to say about it and don't allow fear to keep you from having a difficult conversation with another person.
+Ask God what He has to say about it.
+Renounce the fear that keeps you from having a difficult conversation with another person.
 And then detach from the outcome.

-When we acknowledge what we see in ourselves and in those with whom we share our lives with, God will faithfully bring what is skewed, into focus.
+When we acknowledge and confess what we see in ourselves and others, God will faithfully bring what is skewed, into focus.

 If you're not sure what you "see," just ask.